Li Po Chun United World College: Global Issues Forum

-Within the academic timetable, which works on an 8-day cycle, the last block of day 8 is reserved for Global Issues Forum.
-The entire student body and members of the staff gather to listen to a presentation, given by fellow students, on a global issue, and then participates in an open discussion.
-Past topics include democracy and censorship, unsustainable fishing, the future of the EU, the impacts of migration and cultural immersion, sexism, the value of education, poverty, fair trade etc.
+Within the academic timetable, which works on an 8-day cycle, the last block of day 8 is reserved for the Global Issues Forum.
+The entire student body and members of the staff gather to listen to a presentation on a global issue, given by fellow students, and then participate in an open discussion.

 Cultural Evenings

 Cultural evenings aim to promote international understanding and appreciation of diversity.
 There are six cultural evenings each year, starting with an International Cultural Evening prepared by second years for incoming first years as part of the orientation programme.

-The Chinese Cultural Evening takes place every year, while the other evenings, namely the North American Cultural Evening (NACE), Caribbean and Latin American Cultural Evening (CLACE), Middle East, South and Central Asia Cultural Evening (MESCA), Asia-Pacific Evening of Culture (APEC), African Cultural Evening (ACE) and European Cultural Evening (ECE) take place once every two years.
-In these student-led cultural evenings, students from the same region come together to prepare a week of pre-cultural evening events that highlights their cultural characteristics and a dinner of regional cuisines before the final performance.
+The Chinese Cultural Evening takes place every year, while the other evenings dedicated to other regional groups take place once every two years.
+In these student-led cultural evenings, students from the same geographic and cultural region come together to prepare a week of evening events that highlight their cultural characteristics, and a dinner of regional cuisines.

 China Week

-First year students travel to Mainland China in their first term to engage in different community services.
-Annual China week projects include Teaching English to children of the Yao Tribe in China, visiting an elderly home and helping mentally and physically disabled children in Guangdong province, working with lepers in Yunnan province, working with the Amity Foundation, and Habitat for Humanity.
+First year students travel to Mainland China in their first term to engage in a variety of community services.
+Annual China week projects include Teaching English to children of the Yao Tribe, visiting an elderly home, and helping mentally and physically disabled children in Guangdong province, working with lepers in Yunnan province, working with the Amity Foundation, and working with the group Habitat for Humanity.
 A popular trip involves hiking, cycling, kayaking and rock climbing in the Yangshuo area.

 Project Week

-Annual project weeks last nine days in March and are for students to lead and work on projects in East, South, and Southeast Asia.
-Some recent projects have included: Helping rehabilitate a tsunami-struck school in Sri Lanka, performing plays for children in Bangkok, working with children at the Christina Noble Children's Foundation in Ho Chi Minh City and travelling to North Korea to learn about life and affairs in a country that much of the world knows little about, and working in several children's orphanages run by the Happy Tree Organisation in Phnom Penh, Cambodia.
-Some students also take on other challenging projects during this time such as travelling to Vietnam overland from Hong Kong and human rights evaluations in Philippines.
-Some students stay in Hong Kong, where there are opportunities to do service locally such as hiking 150km across New Territories without access to technology.
+Annual project weeks enable students to lead and work on projects in East, South, and Southeast Asia.
+Some recent projects have included Helping rehabilitate a tsunami-struck school in Sri Lanka, performing plays for children in Bangkok, working with children at the Christina Noble Children's Foundation in Ho Chi Minh City, and travelling to North Korea, and working in several children's orphanages run by the Happy Tree Organisation in Phnom Penh, Cambodia.

+Some students stay in Hong Kong, where they work with local organizations or undertake a 150km hike across the New Territories without access to technology.